 |double-precision||sign bit, 11-bit exponent, 52-bit significand|

-In single-precision and double-precision formats, there is an assumed leading 1 in the fractional part, called the significand (and sometimes referred to as the mantissa), that is not stored in memory, so the significands are actually 24 or 53 bits, even though only 23 or 52 bits are stored.
+In single-precision and double-precision formats, there's an assumed leading 1 in the fractional part.
+The fractional part is called the significand (sometimes known as the mantissa).
+This leading 1 isn't stored in memory, so the significands are actually 24 or 53 bits, even though one less bit gets stored.
 The double-extended-precision format actually stores this bit.

 The exponents are biased by half of their possible value.
-This means you subtract this bias from the stored exponent to get the actual exponent.
-If the stored exponent is less than the bias, it is actually a negative exponent.
+It means you subtract this bias from the stored exponent to get the actual exponent.
+If the stored exponent is less than the bias, it's actually a negative exponent.

 The exponents are biased as follows:

-These exponents are not powers of ten; they are powers of two.
+These exponents aren't powers of ten; they're powers of two.
 That is, 8-bit stored exponents can range from -127 to 127, stored as 0 to 254.
 The value 2127 is roughly equivalent to 1038, which is the actual limit of single-precision.

 The significand is stored as a binary fraction of the form 1.XXX... .
 This fraction has a value greater than or equal to 1 and less than 2.
-Note that real numbers are always stored in normalized form; that is, the significand is left-shifted such that the high-order bit of the significand is always 1.
-Because this bit is always 1, it is assumed (not stored) in the single-precision and double-precision formats.
+Real numbers are always stored in normalized form.
+That is, the significand is left-shifted such that the high-order bit of the significand is always 1.
+Because this bit is always 1, it's assumed (not stored) in the single-precision and double-precision formats.
 The binary (not decimal) point is assumed to be just to the right of the leading 1.

-The format, then, for the various sizes is as follows:
+The format for floating-point representation is as follows: